NOTES AND WORK IN PROGRESS

 Mapping Relations Rather Than Things

-It is interesting that many Blockchain developers still use metaphors, such as 'tokens', 'work', 'mining', and 'units'.
+It is interesting that many Distributed Ledger Systems developers still use metaphors, such as 'tokens', 'work', 'mining', and 'units'.
 Western thought still adheres to Aristotle's belief that, whereas ‘quality’ only had a secondary status, ‘substance’ was a primary entity.
 This may have informed the popular idea of an atomistic reality in which ‘products’, 'services' and ‘prices’ - and unit-based money - are all perceived as granular, countable entities.
 However, this long-established paradigm may distract us from the fact that a 'relationship' has many more 'dimensions' than a 'ratio'.
 From both a numerical, and an economic, standpoint, 'relations' are always more abundant than ‘things'.
 A slightly more expansive way to say this as that combinations and, often, more valuable and productive, than their individual ingredients.
 This is neatly summarised in the idea of 'synergy'.

 The Paradigm of Hypertext